HRM-036: Use of Disaster Leave

 Questions about this policy should be directed to UVA Human Resources, Emergency Management (UVA), or the Office of the Executive Vice President and Provost.

-The State's Emergency/Disaster leave Policy is set out in the Department of Human Resources Management (DHRM) Policy 4.17.
-This policy was promulgated under the general grant of authority to DHRM by section 2.2-1201(13) Code of Virginia.
-Policy 4.17 was promulgated on September 25, 2003 (in response to Hurricane Isabel).
+The State's Emergency/Disaster Leave Policy is set out in the Department of Human Resources Management (DHRM) Policy 4.17.
+This policy was promulgated under the general grant of authority to DHRM by section Va.
+Code Ann 2.2-1201(13) Code of Virginia.
+Policy 4.17 was promulgated on September 25, 2003 in response to Hurricane Isabel.